-CCE485 Environmental Engineering
+CCE475 Environmental and Bioprocess Engineering

-The objective of this course is to examine the sources, properties. fate and treatment of solid, liquid and gaseous wastes.
+The objective of this course is to examine the sources, properties, fate and treatment of solid, liquid and gaseous wastes while understanding the basis of bioprocess engineering and how it relates to both industrial scale processing and environmental biotechnology.
 Water and wastewater treatment, solid waste disposal -including radioactive waste- and air pollution will be investigated.
 Contaminated site investigation procedures, environmental regulations and guidelines, and site remediation methods will be reviewed as will environmental management systems.
-A unifying theme will be the fact that environmental engineering problems must be solved using a holistic approach that incorporates the role of ethics in decisionmaking and implements pollution prevention strategies to reduce waste streams.
-The importance of risk communication will be highlighted.
 Case studies and material from the current technical literature will be used to illustrate key points and applications.
+Basic microbiology concepts will be introduced to understand a range of bioprocesses including fermentation and pharmaceutical production.
+Bioprocess concepts will also be discussed in the context of environmental biotechnology.